mikededo/sgbd-elasticsearch/README.md

 ```

-Before starting the application, open the `fs-mysql` container an run as follows:
+Before starting the application, open the `fs-mysql` container and run as follows:

 ```sh
 # enter fs-mysql